ten3roberts/ivy/README.md

 Layers communicate through shared resources:
 - **ECS World**: Entities and components are accessible across layers.
 - **Asset Cache**: Shared assets like textures and models.
-- **Event System**: Low-frequency events (e.g., input, collisions) are broadcast and handled by interested layers.

 ### Plugins and World Logic
 Plugins extend the ECS World with modular logic using the `Plugin` trait.
 Unlike Layers, which operate above the World,